aymaneo/OS-GameProject/README.md

 # Breakout on Sextant

-This project implements a cooperative Breakout game running directly on a minimalist operating system kernel (Sextant), without relying on any external OS or runtime.
-It was developed as part of the Operating Systems coursework at IMT Atlantique.
+This project implements a multiplayer Vintage Breakout game running directly Sextant.
+It was developed as part of our Operating Systems UE at IMT Atlantique.

 ## Features